San Francisco Independent Film Festival

 Annual festival held in San Francisco, California, U.S.

 The San Francisco Independent Film Festival, known as San Francisco IndieFest, is an annual film festival that recognizes contemporary independent film.
-Established in 1998, it is run by SF IndieFest, a non-profit organization, and based at the Roxie Theater in San Francisco, California.
+Established in 1998, it is run by SF IndieFest, a non-profit organization, and based at the Roxie Theater in San Francisco, California, United States.

 History

 The San Francisco Independent Film Festival was founded in 1998 by Jeff Ross, operations manager of the San Francisco International Film Festival and office manager of the San Francisco Film Society, at the end of a decade when independent films had increased in importance.
 The impetus was that San Francisco independent filmmaker Rand Alexander was unable to find a venue in the city to show Caged, which had premiered at the Slamdance Film Festival.

 The first festival took place in January 1999 at the Roxie and Victoria theaters in the Mission District and included 17 feature films and one short, with a focus on experimental and otherwise unconventional works.
 The second IndieFest was held in January 2000, expanding from four days to nine, and the festival has continued to take place in January or February and further expanded to two weeks.
 The 2000 IndieFest added animated shorts; in 2002, despite losing corporate sponsorship in the wake of 9/11, the festival added foreign films.
 Ross directed the festival alone until a program director, Bruce Fletcher, was added.

 IndieFest is now based at the Roxie Theater; in addition to the Victoria, it has used other Bay Area theaters including the United Artists Galaxy, the Castro Theatre, the Brava, the Alamo Drafthouse, the Lumiere, and the Fine Arts Cinema in Berkeley.
 It has become known for the associated parties, particularly the Big Lebowski party.
 The 20th IndieFest, in 2018, included a film from each previous festival.
 The 2021 festival, held during the COVID-19 pandemic, was streamed.
 The 2022 festival had a mix of screenings at the Roxie and virtual events.
 The festival celebrated its 25th anniversary in 2023, continuing to show films online as well as at the Roxie that year and in 2024.
 In 2025, live screenings were at the Vogue Theatre as well as the Roxie.